 Taika Waititi and Rhys Darby were brilliant in this scene as they both convey the care and respect the two pirates effortlessly feel for each other.
 Both of them handled it with the reverence warranted when a character is so open and visibly struggling.

 The way this scene is shot makes it feel as if we are watching something private.
 Something, that maybe, we should not be witnessing as it is a moment of stunning vulnerability and connection between one of the world’s fiercest pirate captains and the Gentleman Pirate.
 The shot above is beautiful as we see the two of them through a mirror, framing it as a safe, private moment and giving us the visual of them being a mirror to each other.
 While on the surface, they are vastly different.
 Inside, they both want to remake themselves and are haunted by their fathers’ cruelties.

-Our Flag Means Death knows how to have the balance between comedy, drama, and romance (as do Waititi and Darby through their performances).
+Our Flag Means Death knows how to balance comedy, drama, and romance (as do Waititi and Darby through their performances).
 The writing team clearly knows how to write a romance because this is the stuff that builds a relationship so naturally.
 It is a significant turning point in their journey together and sets the course for the love story to unfold beautifully.